The SS Robin: A Unique Ship

 The Robin was moved to West India Quay in 1991.
 She remained there throughout the 1990s, by which time she was in need of additional restoration.
 In 2002 she was bought by David and Nishani Kampfner and put in trust, and was open as a photo gallery from 2004-2007.
 She was assessed in Lowestoft, and a Heritage Lottery Fund bid was successful to conserve her, open her to the public fully and to support the Trust's community work.

-The Robin was moved onto a floating pontoon permanently, so her hull stays original and can be seen.
+The Robin was moved onto a floating pontoon so that her hull stays original and can be seen.
 This is a new and innovative approach for conserving a ship.
-You can get a glimpse of her at London’s Royal Victoria Dock, where she’s undergoing final restoration work only a mile from where she was originally built.
+You can get a glimpse of her at London’s Royal Victoria Dock alongside the EXCEL Centre, where she’s undergoing final restoration work only a mile from where she was originally built.
+In 2018 we are hoping to move Robin to a new shore side display area at the East India Dock Entrance Lock, alongside the Thames and close to Trinity Buoy Wharf and remains of Orchard Yard where she was originally built and launched into the River Lee at Bow Creek.